AustinKelsay/jscraft-4-kids/README.md

 - **Day/Night Cycle**: 2-minute days and 1-minute nights with moving sun/moon
 - **Dynamic Lighting**: Objects and sky change based on celestial positions
 - **Object Targeting**: Yellow highlight shows which object you can interact with
-- **Realistic Objects**: Trees with foliage clusters, faceted rocks, detailed houses
+- **Realistic Objects**: Trees with multiple foliage layers, procedurally deformed rocks, detailed houses with windows and doors

 ## 🎯 Fun Challenges to Try